IsPeterHere/L-System-Sunlight-Competition/README.md

 ## Other resources used

-<a href = "https://github.com/IsPeterHere/Computational-Models">Computational Models</a> - *L-System taken from here*
+<a href = "https://github.com/IsPeterHere/Computational-Models">Computational Models</a> - *DOL-System taken from here*
 <a href = "https://github.com/IsPeterHere/Vulkan-Interface">Vulkan Interface</a> - *Used for the display*